Best VPN For Mac

 Proton VPN

-Unfortunately, Proton VPN's free tier has significant drawbacks.
-It only grants users access to three of its server locations — one in the US, one in the Netherlands and one in Japan.
-It also is nearly useless at accessing geo-restricted content, and it won't let you torrent anything.
+Why it didn't make the cut: Proton VPN's free tier has significant drawbacks.
+It only grants users access to three of its server locations: one in the US, one in the Netherlands and one in Japan.
+It's also impractical at accessing geo-restricted content, and it won't let you torrent anything.

 Hide.me

-Hide.me has other benefits as well.
-It offers a free tier, good streaming capabilities and the whole standard collection of privacy tools.
-However, its UI is less intuitive than its competitors, and its price is slightly higher than that of better-known services.
+Why it didn't make the cut: Hide.me has other benefits in addition to split tunneling, such as a decent free tier, good streaming capabilities and a standard collection of online privacy tools However, its UI is less intuitive than that of its competitors, and its price is slightly higher than that of better-known services.

 VPN For Mac Guide